Lightstreamer/Lightstreamer-kafka-connector/README.md

    ```

 In the [examples/custom-kafka-connector-adapter](examples/custom-kafka-connector-adapter/) folder, you can find a sample Gradle project you may use as a starting point to build and deploy your custom extension.

+## Docs

+The [docs](docs/) folder contains the complete [Kafka Connector API Specification](https://lightstreamer.github.io/Lightstreamer-kafka-connector/javadoc), already mentioned in the previous section.

+## Examples

+The examples folder contains all the examples mentioned throughout this guide.
+Furthermore, you may take a look at the [_Airport Demo_](examples/airport-demo/), which provides more insights into various usage and configuration options of Kafka Connector.